Spgadou/erhcv/README.md

 ```

 We rapidly see that the obtained structure is far from the original one.
 We then use tools from *erhcv* to eliminate unnecessary nodes, based on our (subjective) simplification level *alpha*.

+## Clustering validation

+Here, we make use of *VerifyTree* to chop down nodes of the clustering we obtained earlier.

 ```{r}
 ## Clean the tree